-Constipation occurs when your bowel movements become less frequent (fewer than three times per week) or are difficult to pass.
+If your bowel movements become less frequent (fewer than three times per week) or are difficult to pass, you may be experiencing constipation.
 This decrease in bowel movements can last for several weeks or longer.
 Sometimes your stools can be hard and dry.

 Regular massages can relieve constipation by helping you release gas and waste products.
 They may also help treat any underlying or accompanying conditions.
 For example, regular massage can reduce stress and in turn reduce pain associated with irritable bowel syndrome.